André Martins (footballer, born 1990)

-André Renato Soares Martins (born 21 January 1990) is a Portuguese professional footballer who plays as a central midfielder.
+André Renato Soares Martins (born 21 January 1990) is a Portuguese former professional footballer who played as a central midfielder.

 Brought up at Sporting CP, where he made 103 total appearances, he won the Super League Greece at Olympiacos and two Ekstraklasa titles for Legia Warsaw.

 Club career

 Sporting CP

 After graduating from Sporting CP's youth academy Martins was loaned out, along with six other former club juniors, to Real S.C. in the third division.
 For 2010–11, newly appointed coach Paulo Sérgio called him back for pre-season trainings, and, in August, he was sent to C.F.
 Os Belenenses in the Segunda Liga, in a season-long loan.
 However, after José Mota's arrival at the team's bench, the player was deemed surplus to requirements and another loan was arranged in January 2011, at third-tier side C.D.
 Pinhalnovense.

 Mainly due to injuries to teammates, Martins featured in Sporting's bench in some matches in 2011–12.
 On 20 October 2011 he made his official debut for the Lions, coming on as a substitute for Diego Capel for the last 15 minutes of a 2–0 home win against FC Vaslui in the group stage of the UEFA Europa League.

 Martins scored three goals in 29 competitive games in 2013–14 for the eventual vice-champions, his first in the Primeira Liga and overall coming on 15 September 2013 in a 2–0 away victory over S.C.
 Olhanense.
 Following the appointment of coach Jorge Jesus, however, he was told to look for a new club, and left the Estádio José Alvalade on 30 June 2016.